Honyant/Notes/StatChp3.md

 - patterns in residual plots if you see a linear pattern w/ + or - slope, check that xlist is $L_1$ not $L_2$
 - when does the value of r tell me anything useful(only when linear assoc)

-# Chp 4

-**Census** - Collection of data from every member of a population usually very expensive in money or time

-**Convenience sample** - easy to get (rarely represents the whole pop).

-- results in convenience bias.

-**Bias** - using a method that is likely to result in an overestimate or an underestimate of the value for the population (not an unlucky sample)

-For your answer:

-1. How members might respond different from the general population

-or

-2. How this difference would lead to an overestimate or underestimate

-**Voluntary response sample** - allows people to self-select to participate invitation (generally people who might feel strongly about an issue - extreme view)

-- results in voluntary response bias

-They have to take the action to participate- voluntary response bias